Updated:

 Encourage young people to learn several different thinking skills that they can use to manage situations, challenge negative and unhelpful thinking, and better understand themselves and others.
 Support the development of problem-solving skills and empower young people to develop their own solutions.
 Encourage them to use these thinking skills to become more self-aware and have self-belief in their abilities.

-We pride ourselves on our collaborative and evidence-based approach that has had a positive impact on the resilience levels of the young people we have worked with hundreds of schools, settings and commissioners across the UK.
+We pride ourselves on our collaborative and evidence-based approach that has had a positive impact on the resilience levels of the young people we have worked with hundreds of schools, settings and commissioners across the UK and internationally.
 Helping them to provide targeted resilience interventions that fit the requirements of Ofsted, the RSE and PSHE Curriculum in a way that empowers young people to manage even the most stressful and challenging situations.
-For further information to pass on to young people make sure you access our Free Wellbeing Activity booklet that can be used to support young people to develop resilience.
+Find out more about our Whole School approach to wellbeing and resilience here!
+Or Sign up for our free webinar on whole school wellbeing!

 LAST UPDATED: